 nodejs:

-auto_install: trueProduction Multi-Platform Build
+auto_install: trueProduction multi-platform build

-Build for distribution across platforms:
+For distribution across platforms:

 app: